Tenacious disease-fighter ready to tackle World Bank

 Kim's training and experience, including directing the World Health Organization's HIV/AIDS department and development of treatment for a form of drug-resistant tuberculosis, give him immediate credentials as a campaigner on behalf of the poor.

-His selection came as a surprise, since speculation had centred on higher-profile U.S. potential nominees such as former Treasury Secretary Lawrence Summers and Susan Rice, U.S. ambassador to the United Nations.
+His selection came as a surprise, since speculation had centered on higher-profile U.S. potential nominees such as former Treasury Secretary Lawrence Summers and Susan Rice, U.S. ambassador to the United Nations.

 Treasury Secretary Timothy Geithner stressed that Kim's nomination reflected U.S. wishes to promote development.
 "He is an innovative leader whose groundbreaking work to fight disease and combat poverty has saved lives around the globe," Geithner said.